Fiction Factory (company)

-Fiction Factory Films Ltd, also known as Fiction Factory, is a television production company based in Cardiff, Wales.
+Fiction Factory Ltd is a television production company based in Cardiff, Wales.

 Since 2005 it has produced over 140 hours of drama for BBC, ITV, Channel 5 and S4C, and has earned over 70 nominations and awards, from BAFTA and Celtic Film Festival to the Rose d’Or Prix Europa, with distribution to over 80 countries.

-The company achieved a notable success with "Hinterland/ Y Gwyll".
+The company achieved a notable success with Hinterland/ Y Gwyll.
 Filmed in two language versions, Welsh and English, it was seen in 150 countries.
 On the showing of its first season it was reviewed favourably.

+History

+Fiction Factory Films was founded in 2001 by Ed Thomas who became the creative director.